nabii-nguyenn213/Minesweeper-Solver/README.md

 # Minesweeper-Solver

+- Run `data_generator/generator.py` to generate data, data will be stored in `dataset/data.csv` and `dataset/label.csv`

 - Use `MLPClassifier` and `Random Forest` and `Heuristic` to solve Minesweeper.
   - The `Heuristic` is used to solve the obvious cases, usually early stages of the game when the board is mostly unrevealed cells.
 Not enough feature for `MLPClassifier` and `Random Forest` to predict.
   - The `MLP` and `Random Forest` is used to solve the certain cases when the `Heuristic` cannot find the obvious cases.